GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.md

         ...,
         [ 1.,  1.,  1., ...,  1.,  1.,  1.]])]
 ```
-This also works with regular file, like `gzip.GzipFile` (or bz2.Bz2File,
+This also works with regular compressor file object, like `gzip.GzipFile` (or
-lzma.LzmaFile):
+bz2.Bz2File, lzma.LzmaFile):
 ```python
 >>> import gzip
 >>> with gzip.GzipFile('/tmp/test.pkl.gz', 'wb') as f: